-Initialize EtherCAT Master node with data in the EtherCAT Network Information (ENI) file
+Initialize EtherCAT main device node with data in the EtherCAT Network Information (ENI) file

 Simulink Real-Time / EtherCAT

-The EtherCAT Init block initializes the EtherCAT® master stack.
+The EtherCAT Init block initializes the EtherCAT® main device stack.
 The block specifies the Ethernet interface cards in the network.

 Before you use this block, create and save an EtherCAT Network Information (ENI) file.
 You export the ENI file from the Beckhoff® TwinCAT® or the acontis EC-Engineer.
 See Configure EtherCAT Network by Using TwinCAT 3.